csdms/babelizer/docs/source/glossary.rst

       with mathematical relationships that evolve over time and are solved numerically.
 For more information, see, for example, https://en.wikipedia.org/wiki/Numerical_modeling_(geology).

-   model configuration file

-      A file, usually in a text-based format, that lists the tunable parameters of a model and supplies their initial values.

    model coupling